jbellis/jvector/README.md

 What is JVector?
 - Algorithmic-fast.
 JVector uses state of the art graph algorithms inspired by DiskANN and related research that offer high recall and low latency.
 - Implementation-fast.
 JVector uses the Panama SIMD API to accelerate index build and queries.
 - Memory efficient.
 JVector compresses vectors using product quantization so they can stay in memory during searches.
-(As part of our PQ implementation, our SIMD-accelerated kmeans implementation is 3x faster than Apache Commons Math.)
+(As part of our PQ implementation, our SIMD-accelerated kmeans class is 5x faster than the one in Apache Commons Math.)
 - Disk-aware.
 JVector’s disk layout is designed to do the minimum necessary iops at query time.
 - Concurrent.
 Index builds scale linearly to at least 32 threads.
 Double the threads, half the build time.
 - Incremental.
 Query your index as you build it.
 No delay between adding a vector and being able to find it in search results.